James Willcocks: Military career as a general officer

-Governor of Bermuda and General Officer Commanding Bermuda, retirement and death
+Governor of Bermuda and General Officer Commanding-in-Chief Bermuda, retirement and death

-In May 1917, Willcocks was appointed Governor and General Officer Commanding the Imperial fortress of Bermuda (where a large Bermuda Garrison protected the Royal Naval Dockyard and other strategic assets), being sworn in by the Chief Justice of Bermuda at the entrance to the Council Chambers in Hamilton on 2 June 1917.
+In May 1917, Willcocks was appointed Governor and General Officer Commanding-in-Chief the Imperial fortress of Bermuda (where a large Bermuda Garrison protected the Royal Naval Dockyard and other strategic assets), being sworn in by the Chief Justice of Bermuda at the entrance to the Council Chambers in Hamilton on 2 June 1917.

 Serving under Willcocks in Bermuda as General Staff Officer, 2nd Grade, was his son, Major James Lugard Willcocks, DSO, MC (1893–1963) of the Black Watch.
 His granddaughter (the daughter of James Lugard Willcocks and his wife, Muriel Kathleen Price, the daughter of the late Colonel Gordon Price, I.M.S.), Wendy Winifred Willcocks, was born at Bermuda on 15 November 1919.

 The depot ship at the Royal Naval Dockyard Bermuda at the time was the old troopship HMS Malabar, which had been assigned to that role in 1897 and was renamed HMS Terror (the name of her predecessor as depot ship) in 1901.
 She was placed on the sale list in 1914 and was sold in 1918.
 She was the first ship Willcocks saw at Bermuda when he arrived in 1917.
 Shortly after visiting her alongside the wharf at Front Street in the city of Hamilton, he wrote a letter for the Royal Gazette newspaper (dated 3 September 1918 and published on the front page on 7 September 1918) in which he fondly recalled his passage to India aboard her when he was a subaltern at the start of his career as a military officer.
 Willcocks also memorably was carried aloft in the first flight over Bermuda (by a Burgess-built Curtiss N-9H Jenny floatplane (A2646) of the United States Navy from the former USS Elinor) on 22 May 1919 (strictly the second flight: US Navy Ensigns G. L. Richard and W. H. Cushing flew the seaplane from Murray's Anchorage to Hamilton Harbour, where they set down to collect Willcocks, who took Cushing's place in the two-seater).
 Willcocks dropped a message of goodwill to the people of Bermuda, which was Bermuda's first air mail.
 Willcocks was also a passenger in the first descent by a submarine in local waters.
 He was the life patron of the Bermuda War Veterans Society.

 He served in these posts until 1922.
 He was appointed Knight Grand Cross of the Order of the Bath (GCB) in the 1921 Birthday Honours.
 He authored his memoirs The Romance of Soldiering and Sport, which was published in 1925.
 He later returned to India and died at Bharatpur in 1926.